Rudman Winchell congratulates our 10 attorneys recognized in The Best Lawyers© in America 2018

-On November 8, 2016, Maine voters approved a ballot question legalizing possession and use of marijuana by persons 21 and older, and to allow commercial cultivation and sale of marijuana, subject to state and local regulation.
-The new law, the Marijuana Legalization Act, took effect January 30, 2017, but the Legislature imposed a moratorium on […]Read More
+On November 8, 2016, Maine voters approved a ballot question legalizing possession and use of marijuana by persons 21 and older, and allowing commercial cultivation and sale of marijuana, subject to state and local regulation.
+Almost two years later, however, Maine still has no legal market for adult use marijuana.
+As summer 2018, however, Maine’s […]Read More

 Third-party Contract Beneficiaries

 Frequently, an individual or entity not a party to a specific contract may be affected by a breach to that contract.
 For example, a municipality may contract with a landscaper to periodically remove brush and other shrubbery encroaching on a road.
 A homeowner uphill from that road gains a benefit from this contract as it […]Read More

 New Guidance from the NLRB’s General Counsel on Employee Handbook Policies